What Chemicals You Need for a Hot Tub

 Tips and Tricks for Using Hot Tub Chemicals

-Now that you have a good idea about what chemicals you will need to have for your hot tub, you may be wondering some different things about how to use these chemicals and whether or not this is actually an easy process.
+Now that you have a good idea about what chemicals you will need to have for your hot tub, you may be wondering some different things about how to use these chemicals and whether or not this is an easy process.
 While some factors, such as making sure that the alkalinity and pH are in balance with one another, might seem to be a nuisance, you actually will be surprised to find how easy it is to maintain your hot tub using these chemicals.
-So, here are some of the best tips to keep in mind for when you go to add chemicals to your hot tub.
+So, here are some of the best tips to keep in mind when you add chemicals to your hot tub.

 - Make sure that the water is running.
 Keeping the jets on when you add the chemicals to the water will ensure that the chemicals mix in with the water thoroughly, which will thus cause them to work as they should.